deity-io/falcon-platform-docs/versioned_docs/version-3/platform/resources/upgrading.md

 ---
 id: upgrading
-title: Upgrading
+title: Upgrading npm packages
 sidebar_label: Upgrading
 ---

 ## Overview

-Our packages are all published to our private NPM account, along side these packages you'll also have an app. `client` for most customers, `client` & `server` for enterprise customers.
+Our packages are all published to our private npm account, along side these packages you'll also have an app. `client` for most customers, `client` & `server` for enterprise customers.
 Your app will need upgrading manually according to the changes you want to include.

 ## Package updates